The historic downtown of Charleston SC

 If you are driving, then I-26 and US 17 are the highways you should be looking at.

 You can also arrive by train.
-Silver Service/Palmetto trains run through Charleston – you can find details here.
+Silver Service/Palmetto trains run through Charleston; details are here.

-The city also has a free Downtown Area Shuttle known as DASH.
-It has 3 routes and makes stops at several Charleston attractions including the City Market and Waterfront Park.
+The city also has a free Downtown Area Shuttle, known as DASH.
+It has three routes and stops at several Charleston attractions, including the City Market and Waterfront Park.
 Download a free printable map here.

 If you are planning to get out of the historic center and spend some time at the beaches, you will need a car.
 Rent a car here.
 Or ride an Uber or Lyft.